RyanS-Cpt/tv-show-dom-project/README.md

 The solution to this project will be given to you after you have completed it.
 You will be able to find the solition here

 https://github.com/CodeYourFuture/tv-show-dom-project-solution

+For each episode, AT LEAST following must be displayed: the episode's name the season number the episode number the episode's medium-sized image the episode's summary text